AminaIBabbaji/Hospital-Database-Design-and-Implementation/README.md

 ---

-## Triggers and Business Logic
-- Triggers have been incorporated to enforce critical business rules, such as ensuring that AppointmentDate is never set in the past and that the patient’s medical record is automatically updated after each appointment.

----

 ## Justification of Design Choices
 - The database design choices were guided by normalization principles, scalability, and data integrity.
 Each data type was selected to balance storage efficiency and operational requirements.
 Foreign key constraints ensure consistency across related tables, while CHECK constraints enforce business rules like valid appointment statuses and future appointment dates.